Maura Sullivan

-Maura Sullivan is an American politician, veteran and former government official.
-Sullivan previously served as an official in the Obama Administration from 2014 to 2016 in both the Veterans Administration and the U.S. Department of Defense.
-She also served on the American Battle Monuments Commission starting in 2010, and began her career as an officer in the United States Marine Corps serving in the Iraq War after the September 11th attacks.
+Maura C. Sullivan (born October 18, 1979) is an American politician and former government official.
+Sullivan previously served as an official in the Obama administration from 2014 to 2016 in both the United States Department of Veterans Affairs and the United States Department of Defense.
+She also served on the American Battle Monuments Commission starting in 2010, and began her career as an officer in the United States Marine Corps serving in the Iraq War after the September 11 attacks.

 Sullivan ran for Congress as a Democrat in New Hampshire's 1st congressional district, which includes Manchester, Portsmouth, and Lake Winnipesaukee.
-On September 11, 2018 she lost her primary race for the 1st congressional district to Chris Pappas of Manchester, NH.
+On September 11, 2018, she lost her primary race for the 1st congressional district to Chris Pappas.
+In April 2025, after Pappas announced his run for Senate in 2026, Sullivan launched her campaign for the same House seat in the 2026 election.

 Early life and education

 Sullivan attended Northwestern University on an ROTC scholarship.
 Sullivan then served as a logistics officer in the U.S. Marine Corps, reaching the rank of captain, and her deployments included time in Okinawa, Japan, and Fallujah, Iraq.
 She earned the Navy Commendation Medal and a Navy / Marine Corps Achievement Medal with a Gold Star.

 Following her military service, Sullivan attended Harvard Kennedy School and Harvard Business School.
 She graduated in 2009 and worked at PepsiCo in management roles across New England.